mrocklin/mrocklin.github.io/_sources/usage-based-pricing.md.txt

 -  Customers where we optimized their workloads 10-100x, and so reduced our revenue 10-100x (misaligned priorities)
--   Customers who didn't like percentage increases on their usage (like how paying $10 /gallon for gas would feel bad, even if you only needed a little bit)
+-   Customers who didn't like percentage increases on their usage (like how paying $10 for a bottle of water feels bad at an event)

 Consider the following conversation as an example: